zjlab-BioGene/CHOOSER/README.md

 ### Step.3 Pre-crRNA self-processing functional screening of Cas12 homologs

-For the Cas12 candidates, we predicted whether they are able to self-process pre-crRNA or not: [03_Cas12_SelfProcessing.ipynb](https://github.com/zjlab-BioGene/CHOOSER/blob/main/03_Cas12_SelfProcessing.ipynb), or you can run on Colab notebook [colab_notebook](https://colab.research.google.com/drive/1D5_Qffq-EUZYQk_tTKMftCv9wvxSh2Kz?usp=sharing)
+For the Cas12 candidates, we predicted whether they are able to self-process pre-crRNA or not: [03_Cas12_SelfProcessing.ipynb](https://github.com/zjlab-BioGene/CHOOSER/blob/main/03_Cas12_SelfProcessing.ipynb), or you can run on Colab notebook: [colab_notebook](https://colab.research.google.com/drive/1D5_Qffq-EUZYQk_tTKMftCv9wvxSh2Kz?usp=sharing)

 `Input`: Cas12 proteins in .fasta/.faa format.